Non-Standardized Field Sobriety Tests

 Many drivers assume that they can "pass" the test and avoid an arrest, but that's rarely the case.
 The real purpose of field sobriety tests is to create probable cause for an arrest and collect evidence for a drunk driving court case.
 Any motorist who took a field sobriety test before being arrested for drunk driving should contact the New Jersey DWI attorneys at Levow DWI Law who focus on successfully defending driving under the influence cases.

 There are two types of field sobriety tests - standardized and non-standardized.
 Three standardized tests are recognized by the National Highway Traffic Safety Administration (NHTSA) - horizontalgaze nystagmus test, the walk and turn test, and the one-leg stand test.

 Police officers in New Jersey are not required to limit their field testing to standardized field tests.
 Sometimes they use non-standardized field sobriety tests.

-Non-standardized field sobriety tests are so unreliable that they aren’t even recognized by the NHTSA.
-However, many police officers use these tests even though they aren’t considered reliable indicators of alcohol intoxication.
+Non-standardized field sobriety tests are so unreliable that they aren't even recognized by the NHTSA.
+However, many police officers still use them, despite their not being accurate indicators of intoxication.
 Non-standardized field sobriety tests can include the finger count test, the hand pat test, the Rhomberg balance test, the finger-to-nose test, the ABCs, and the numbers backward test.